Real estate Errors and Omissions insurance and claims prevention doesn’t have to be complicated or scary.

 Q: Why is CRES Insurance more affordable than other real estate E&O insurance?

 A: CRES focuses on lower risk licensees who primarily perform residential real estate services.
-Because our risk is lower, we can keep our costs low and include more coverage and services.
+Because our risk is lower, we can keep our real estate E&O costs low and include more coverage and services.
 We also focus on claim prevention and include services to help members prevent issues from becoming claims — again keeping costs low for CRES clients.

-Q: What is ‘Prior Acts’ overage?
+Q: What is ‘Prior Acts’ coverage in real estate errors and omissions insurance?

 A: Prior Acts covers all transactions for as long as you’ve maintained continuous real estate E&O insurance.